Chilled Pea Salad Recipe

 Looking for an excellent, easy recipe that you can take to a picnic, or mix up quickly on a weekday evening?
 Your search is over!

-This chilled pea salad recipe is quick, fresh and inexpensive.
-Experiment with the ingredients until you find the right mix for you.
-We started with a pea salad recipe that was emailed to me by a friend, and then tweaked it a bit to make it tastier.
-Feel free to add or subtract where needed.
+You can tweak this recipe to match your personal tastes, omitting nuts and/or bacon and adding different vegetables.
+Mayonnaise can be replaced with plain yogurt for a lower-fat salad, as well.
+Experiment with different ingredients until you find the right mix for you.
+I started with a pea salad recipe that was emailed to me by a friend, and then tweaked it a bit myself to make it tastier.
+Feel free to add or subtract ingredients where needed.
+Mix in some fresh herbs, perhaps a squeeze of lemon and cracked black pepper and your chilled pea salad will shine even more!

 Ingredients for Chilled Pea Salad